w3f/polkadot-wiki/docs/learn/learn-nominator.md

 electing set, it will be Frank, Georgina, Eve, Dave, Alice.
 Even though Alice has only 10 DOT, she is first in line in Bag3.

-Charlie can put himself in front (move up in the bag) using the , since he has 15 DOT (more than Alice does at 10).
+Charlie can put himself in front (move up in the bag) using the `bagsList.putInFrontOf` extrinsic, since he has 15 DOT (more than Alice does at 10).
 Now if nothing changes for the next era, Frank, Georgina, Eve, Dave, and Charlie will get rewards.
 Bag3 now has: Charlie, Alice, Bob.
 The `bagsList.putInFrontOf` extrinsic can be issued through Polkadot JS Apps UI by clicking on the Move up button.

 ![PutInFrontOf Extrinsic](../assets/staking/put-infront-of.png)